TheMrAI/TheMrAI.github.io/multithreading/definitions.md

 That is a dense paragraph.
 First of all it only specifies a total modification order for atomic objects only!
 Non atomic objects have no total modification order in a multithreaded environment.
 Secondly, it does not specify a total global order across all atomic object modifications.
-This can be enforced by only using the default memory ordering for all atomic operations: [memory_order_seq_cst](memory_orders.md#sequentially-consistent-ordering).
+On the other hand this can be enforced by only using the default memory ordering for all atomic operations: [memory_order_seq_cst](memory_orders.md#sequentially-consistent-ordering).

 What is a total modification order for an atomic object and what does it mean to have one across all atomic objects?